Azure/openapi-diff/CONTRIBUTING.md

 - Use [`js - tools to npm - publish (@azure)`] to publish the package to the public `npm` feed.
 - Verify in [`@azure/oad` versions] the package was published.
 - Save it to `openapi-platform` feed via [upstream feeds of `openapi-platform`].
+- To make `openapi-alps` use the newly published package:
-- When using `openapi-alps`, ensure that you update the relevant `package.json` files to depend on the new `@azure/oad` package version.
-Then, execute `rush update` and commit the changes.
+  - Ensure that you update the relevant `package.json` files and then run `rush update` and commit the changes.
+    - Example file: [`private/azure-swagger-validation/azureSwaggerValidation/package.json`][azureSwaggerValidation package.json]
+    - Example `openapi-alps` PR doing the package update: [#537791]
+  - Redeploy relevant `openapi-alps` parts to pick up the new package, even if you didn't had to commit any changes.
+Follow [this doc][openapi-alps doc].

 [`openapi-diff`]: https://github.com/Azure/openapi-diff
 [`dotnet restore`]: https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-restore